Warning

 • Declare Code Red

-• Order an initial Pack A
+• Order an initial 'TRAUMA PACK A'

-• 4 units RCC, 4 units FFP
+• 4 units universal/type specific PRC and 4 units universal FFP

-• Proactively order a ‘Pack B’ if high transfusion requirement
+• Proactively order a 'Pack B' if high transfusion requirement.

 • Anticipate transfusion requirements

-• Adult, male code red patients may receive RhD O Positive Red cells.
+• Adult, male code red patients may receive RhD O Positive Red Cells.

 • Early ROTEM